elixir-makeup/makeup/CONTRIBUTING.md

 For example, the current Elixir lexer iterates over the identifiers in the token list to highlight some keywords such as `if`, `when` and `defmodule`.

+Makeup now provides an API to register lexers on application start.
+This means that you can dynamically add support for a new programming languages by just depending on a new lexer (as long as the application which is using Makeup knows how to get a lexer from the registry, of course).

+The lexer has the responsibility to register itself on application start.

 ### Matching delimiters

 A new lexer should make an effort to match delimiters such as parenthesis when appropriate.